 If there is one “must-have” supply chain KPI, it’s probably perfect order.
-Otherwise you can pick and choose from among the top six metrics covered in this post.
+Otherwise, you can choose from among the top six metrics covered in this post.
 The key is to keep things simple and focus predominantly on a “multi-function” instrument panel (or dashboard).

-Try to maintain extra metrics as secondary diagnostics though and keep your high-level, cross-functional KPIs at the forefront.
+Try to maintain additional metrics as secondary diagnostics, though, and keep your high-level, cross-functional KPIs at the forefront.
 This approach will help to save you from paralysis by analysis.
 It will also enable you to keep a constant pulse on the measures that matter—just like those pilots do by constantly scanning a half-dozen or so instruments on their multi-function displays.